guitarvydas/guitarvydas.github.io/_posts/2021-05-26-Waterfall Takeaways.md

 Compiler technologies researched error handling in the 1970's.
 (At the least, maybe earlier).

-For example, you do not expect a compiler to give multiple-line warnings, multiple-line error messages and to stop after the first error.
+For example, you do not expect a compiler to produce multi-line warnings, multi-line error messages and to stop after the first error.

 C gave reasonable error messages.
 SBCL does not give reasonable error messages.
 JavaScript avoids the issue of errors and simply doesn't check for many classes of problems.